-all the same size.
+Indicate a square.
+Say: This is a square.
+Say, square.
+(Children repeat, square.)
+We know this is a square because it has four corners, and four straight lines that are all the same size.
 (Point to and count the sides and corners.)
 Count the sides with me.
 Point to the sides again, and count aloud with the children.
 Repeat for the corners.

-The children stand in a circle.
+Children stand in a circle.
 Distribute a shape to each child.
 Say: Put your shape behind your back and listen to this song.
 When you hear the name of the shape you are holding, raise it high.
 Sing verse one of "Where's the Shape?"
 Repeat the song for the square and the triangle.
-The children sit after the song.
+Children sit after the song.

-To get the children's attention, say: Clap once if you can hear me.
+To grab the children's attention, say: Clap once if you can hear me.
 Wait for the clap, then say: Clap twice if you can hear me.

-Say: If you have a shape with four corners and four straight lines that are the same size, hold it up and say the name of your shape.
+Say: If you have a shape with four corners, and four straight lines that are the same size, hold it up.
 (Children do this.)
 Right, a square has four straight lines that are the same size and four corners.